phdonner/phdonner/README.md

 Markdown is an asset in information society construction.
 Apart from providing ways of organizing the content of individual documents, it is very handy in preparing web pages, writing email, making task lists and so forth.
 [Learn the 10 basic notations](https://www.markdownguide.org/basic-syntax/) and you will quickly discover quite a number of real life applications.

-Have a look at the [GitHub Markdown sample page](https://gist.github.com/rt2zz/e0a1d6ab2682d2c47746950b84c0b6ee) and push the 'Raw' button to see the source.
+Have a look at the [GitHub Markdown sample page](https://gist.github.com/rt2zz/e0a1d6ab2682d2c47746950b84c0b6ee) and push the 'Raw' button to see what the source looks like.

+To take advantage of some of the most interesting features of Mardown I conceptualized the following subtopics of this theme:

+* Comments in Markdown
+* Multilingual Markdown
+* Emoji fonts in Markdown and on WWW pages
+* Mermaid diagrams for Visual Studio Code and GitHub documentation
+* Markdown with PowerShell

 ---